Physics course catalog

 42 credits, including PHYS 200, PHYS 211, PHYS 212, PHYS 213, PHYS 366, PHYS 368 (or PHYS 367 and PHYS 421), 12 elective PHYS credits at the 300-400 level, and 10 credits of MATH-160, MATH-220, and MATH-260.
 CHEM 131 is recommended as a supporting course.
 Students may NOT major in both Engineering-Physics and Physics.

-Major for Teaching Physics
+Major in Teaching Physics

-28 credits, including PHYS-211, PHYS-212, PHYS-213, PHYS-360, PHYS-366, and PHYS-368 as well as two of the following: PHYS-300, PHYS 339, PHYS-313.
+27-28 credits, including PHYS-211, PHYS-212, PHYS-213, PHYS-339, PHYS-366, and PHYS-399 (Directed Study with focus on Embedded Tutoring) and two of the following: PHYS-300, PHYS-313, PHYS-360, or a combination of PHYS-399 (Directed Study with focus on Course Development) and PHYS-400.
 See the Director of Secondary Education for more details.
 100-level courses do not count toward the major.
-Required supporting courses (40 credits): ASTR-145; BIOL-130 and BIOL-140; CHEM-131 and CHEM-132; GEOL-101 and GEOG-105; MATH-160, MATH-220, MATH-230, and MATH-260.
+Required supporting courses (36 credits): ASTR-135 or ASTR-145; BIOL-130 and BIOL-140; CHEM-131 and CHEM-132; GEOL-101 and GEOG-105; MATH-160,and MATH-260.

 Minor in Physics